AIMS-UN/AIMS/README.md

 technologies.

-This project was created with the intention of being a platform for academic information management, where students and teachers can interact with the system easily offering a diverse set of services.
+This project was created with the intention of being a platform for the management of academic information, where students and teachers can interact with the system easily offering a diverse set of services.

 ## Members